ClearSale

-The ClearSale platform tracks orders submitted to its clients' websites and sorts orders based on its determined fraud risk.
-A manual review process is required for denied transactions to reduce false positives.
-ClearSale focuses on indicators of CNP fraud management such as chargeback losses, rejected orders, fraud and response time.
+Working with e-commerce firms to identify fraudulent transactions, its fraud detection software combines machine learning with human interaction.
+The ClearSale platform tracks orders submitted to its clients' websites and sorts orders based on its determined fraud risk; a manual review process is required for denied transactions to reduce false positives.

+It focuses on indicators of CNP fraud management such as chargeback losses, rejected orders, fraud, and response time.
 ClearSale's platform includes end-to-end fraud management and prevention.

 History

 ClearSale was founded in 2001 by former Olympic athlete Pedro Chiamulera.

-In January 2008, ClearSale partnered with Quova to use Quova's internet geolocation data for ClearSale's fraud detection platform.
+In 2008, it partnered with Quova to use Quova's internet geolocation data for ClearSale's fraud detection platform.